ajit0109/vyomrafitness/README.md

 📸 Screenshots
 ### 📸 Project Screenshots
-For a quick visual overview of the system’s interface and features, please check the **/assets/images** folder in this repository.
+For a quick visual overview of the system’s interface and features, please check the **Screenshots** folder in this repository.

 🎯 Learning Outcomes